cihantuncer/HyperPoint/README.md

 # HyperPoint - Easy Checkpoints for GPU-Assigned Hyper-V Virtual Machines

-Hyper-V does not allow checkpoints on a GPU-assigned virtual machines.
+Hyper-V does not allow checkpoints on GPU-assigned virtual machines.
 HyperPoint removes assigned GPU adapters, creates checkpoint then reassigns GPU adapters.
 So, you can create checkpoints and continue to use your GPU(s) in your VMs.